Duygubirol/Node_Classification/README.md

 # Node Classification with  Graph Convolution Network (GCN) on Cora Dataset
 ## Stratified Split with 10-fold cross validation

-This repository contains the implementation of Graph Convolutional Networks (GCN) in PyTorch for node classification on Cora dataset, developed by Duygu Ekinci Birol.
+This repository has been created as part of the application for the Data Science Junior Research Group at Paderborn University (reference 6368).
+The project is developed by Duygu Ekinci Birol and focuses on the implementation of Graph Convolutional Networks (GCN) using PyTorch.
+The primary application of this repository is for node classification on the Cora dataset.

+### Project Overview

-It includes a training of a model to predict the class or label of a node, commonly known as node classification.
+- **Objective**: Train a GCN model to predict the class or label of a node.
+- **Dataset**: Cora dataset, a commonly used benchmark in graph machine learning.
+- **Technologies**: Python, PyTorch, Graph Convolutional Networks.

 ### Installation
 Before installing the package, ensure you are using **Python 3.10**.
 This is necessary to maintain compatibility with the project's dependencies.